• Skip to primary navigation

 Bed linens are usually bulky and can take away space for other supplies and towels that are used more frequently.

-It will save you time during your making the bed task.
+It will save you time when you are making the bed.

-When making the bed, it is easier to have the sheets closer to the task at hand to save you time on the task.
+When making the bed, it is easier to have the sheets closer to the task at hand, which can save you time.

-There will be no confusion on which bed linens are for which bed.
+There will be no confusion about which bed linens are for which bed.

-Since each room will have its own sheets, there will be no confusion on which sheet belongs to which bed.
+Since each room will have its own sheets, there will be no confusion about which sheet belongs to which bed.

 It will help remind you which bed to change and clean next.